artswordgames/WhatIsFootballChallenge/README.md

 Challenge #1

 Solution to the "What is Football to You?"
-Challenge
+Challenge from Prof. John Gallaugher's SwiftUI Course

 Contact me at: [LinkedIn](https://www.linkedin.com/in/andrewstraight/)